ericwbailey/ericwbailey.website/source/published/organizing-a-design-system-via-folksonomy.md

 Design systems are organized in an imperative, top-down, hierarchical way.

-By this, I mean Its maintainers decide on categories of content, and then how that content is ordered.
+By this, I mean its maintainers decide on categories of content, and then how that content is ordered.
 This is done as a calculated bet to best serve the known and unknown audiences who consume the design system‘s content.

 For example, GitHub’s [Primer](https://primer.style/) design system divides the world into a [Getting Started guide](https://primer.style/product/getting-started/), [Primitives](https://primer.style/product/primitives/), [UI Patterns](https://primer.style/product/ui-patterns/), [Components](https://primer.style/product/components/), [React Hooks](https://primer.style/product/hooks/), and guidelines for [Contributing](https://primer.style/product/contribute/).
 Shopify’s [Polaris](https://polaris.shopify.com/) design system has has a similar approach with its navigation, but includes more options such as [Content](https://polaris.shopify.com/content), [Patterns](https://polaris.shopify.com/patterns), [Tools](https://polaris.shopify.com/tools), etc.